mdai26/PGNN/README.md

 ```
 ## License

-CGCNN is released under the MIT License.
+PGNN is released under the MIT License.